mediaessenz/nodered-snap/README.md

 #### Configuration

 The **settings.js** and **flows.json** file are located in the `/root/snap/node-red/current/` directory.
+If you do need to read and write files - this is the only directory path you will have access to from outside the secure container.

 To install any extra nodes, the best option is to use the Manage Palette option in the editor.
 To install via the command line you can